-This vegan mac and cheese is SO delicious and truly irresistible, you'll never guess that it's made without cashews!
-Dare I say, it's even better than regular mac and cheese.
-Yes, I said it.
+This is the best vegan mac and cheese recipe you'll ever make!
+It's SO delicious and truly irresistible, you'll never guess that it's made without cashews.
+Dare I say, it's even better than traditional mac and cheese.

-Once you make it, there is no going back to any other recipe.
-You'll find yourself making this vegan mac and cheese time and time again.
-It's the kind of tastiness that leaves you licking the plate even after you've eaten 2 servings.
+Once you try this vegan mac and cheese without cashews, you'll find yourself making it time and time again.
+It's the kind of tastiness that leaves you licking the plate even after you've eaten two servings.

 Ingredients and notes

 - Vegan butter.
 To give some clarity, you can use any margarine that doesn't have animal products in it.
-Margarine and vegan butter are almost the same thing.
+Margarine and vegan butter are almost the same things.

 - Vegan cheddar.
 You can use any vegan cheese you like that melts well.

-- Frozen peas.
+- Frozen green peas.
 I like to add them to have some veggies, but they're totally optional.

 - Flour.
-You can use any kind of flour you like including gluten-free all-purpose flour or tapioca flour.
+You can use any kind of flour you like including white flour, gluten-free all-purpose, or rice flour.

 - Nutritional yeast.
 It can be found at most big food stores, or at a health food store.
-It gives cheesiness and a savory, umami flavor.
+It gives a cheesy flavor to the sauce.

-Cook pasta in salted boiling water according to packaging instructions, until al dente.
-Add frozen peas in the last 2-3 minutes.
-Then, drain and toss with olive oil to prevent sticking.
+Fill a large pot with water and stir 1 teaspoon of sea salt.
+Cook pasta according to package instructions, until al dente.
+Add frozen peas in the last 2-3 minutes (optional).
+Then, drain and toss with olive oil to prevent it from sticking.

-Make the roux by melting butter over medium heat.
-Then, add minced garlic and cook for 2 minutes, or until lightly golden.
+In a cast-iron skillet or a rimmed pan, melt butter over medium heat.
+Then, add minced garlic and cook for 2 minutes, or until lightly golden brown.

 Add lemon juice, nutritional yeast, and shredded cheese, and stir.
 Cook for 3-4 minutes or until the cheese fully melts.